bolanderc/Bolander-Linear-Algebra-Library/Software_Manual/abs_err_vecl2.md

 INTEGER :: i
 REAL*8 :: norm

+!~ Find the difference between *a* and its approximation for each !~ element.
 DO i = 1, n
 	diff(i) = approx(i) - a(i)
 END DO

+!~ Calculate the l2 vector norm using the difference between the vectors !~ to find the error.
 CALL l2_vec_norm(diff, n, error)

 END SUBROUTINE